swarmstack/errbot-docker/README.md

 docker run -d --entrypoint errbot -p 3141:3141 -v `pwd`:/err/local_config swarmstack/errbot-docker:latest -c /err/local_config/config.py
 ```

-You can also add any local_plugins or local_backends to those directories before deploying above, although it's recommended to instead install plugins as documented in the CONFIGURATION section where possible.
+You can also add any local_plugins or local_backends to those directories before deploying above, although it's recommended to instead install plugins as documented in the CONFIGURATION section where possible (they will be persisted within the /err/data Docker bind volume when running as a stack).
 Make the following change to config.py:

     BOT_EXTRA_PLUGIN_DIR = r'/err/local_config/local_plugins'